Volkstaat

 A Volkstaat (/af/, lit.
 'People's State'), also called a Boerestaat, is a proposed White homeland for Boers and Afrikaners within the borders of South Africa, most commonly proposed as a fully independent Boer/Afrikaner nation.
-The proposed state would exclude Afrikaans-speaking Coloureds but accept English-speaking White South Africans and other White South Africans, if they accept Afrikaner culture and customs.
+The proposed state would exclude Afrikaans-speaking Coloureds but could allow English-speaking White South Africans and other White South Africans to settle into the Afrikaner homeland if they accept Afrikaner culture and customs.

 Following the Great Trek of the 1830s and 1840s, Boer colonists established several Boer republics over the rest of the 19th century.
-The end of apartheid and the establishment of universal suffrage in South Africa in 1994 left some Afrikaners feeling disillusioned and marginalised by the political changes, which resulted in a proposal for an independent Volkstaat.
+The end of apartheid and the establishment of universal suffrage in South Africa in 1994 left some Afrikaners feeling disillusioned by the political changes, which resulted in a proposal for an independent Volkstaat.

 Several different methods have been proposed for the establishment of a Volkstaat.
 The geographic dispersal of minority Afrikaner communities throughout South Africa presents a significant obstacle to the establishment of a Volkstaat, because Afrikaners do not form a majority in any separate geographic area that could be sustainable independently.
 Supporters of the proposal have established several land cooperatives in Orania in the Northern Cape province and Kleinfontein in Gauteng as practical implementations of the idea.
 Initiatives in Balmoral and Morgenzon, both in Mpumalanga, failed to develop beyond their initial phase.

 Map of Volkstaat as historically proposed and supported by the Freedom Front Plus.

 Map of proposed Volkstaat and neighbouring countries.
 Similar to the FF+ proposal, but stretches to Kimberley.